CodeWithKyrian/transformers-php/docs/utils/image.md

   ```

 - ### `pad(int $left, int $right, int $top, int $bottom)`
   Pads the image with the specified number of pixels on each side.
-This operation affects the instance it's called on,
-  but still returns that instance for method chaining.

   Parameters:
     - `$left` (int) The number of pixels to add to the left side.